 Authentication

 Every request to the Soku API must be authenticated.
-The primary authentication method is an API key passed in a custom request header.
-This page covers how to obtain an API key, how to include it in requests, and how to keep it secure.
+The API supports two authentication methods, each used in different contexts.
+This page covers both methods, when to use each, how to obtain credentials, and how to keep them secure.

 Obtaining an API Key